makyo/writing/posts/personal/_posts/2013-12-04-holiday-donations.markdown

 > relief agency for animals, and we provide direct care for thousands of animals
 > at our sanctuaries and rescue facilities, wildlife rehabilitation centers, and
 > mobile veterinary clinics.

+It was brought to my attention that it is not clear that HSUS is not affiliated with local Humane Societies.
+This isn't a statement about either HSUS or HS-Boulder, as both do fantastic work!